ctwayen/DSC180A_Replication_Task-/README.md

 run.py
     --params:
         model: the model chose to run.
-Now only support graph (GNN) layer_number： how many hidden layers in the GNN
+Now only support graph (GNN)/n image_path：The path of the image of drawing the input graph.
+If None, will not store a image.

         dataset: the dataset.
 Now only support cora
         cora_path: the path for cora dataset.
 Default is the relative path '/data/'
         output_path: the path for output json file.
 Default is the relative path '/config/model-output.json'
-        channels: layers channel output for each layer
+        hidden_neurons: How many hidden_neurons in one single hidden layer
-        dropout: dropout ratio for dropout layer
+        device: training device.
+Default is cuda
         epochs: training epochs
         lr: learning rate
     more details try python run.py --help